Licarsmeth/tryHackMe-notes/nmap_network.md

 		- use lower max for more stealth, higher min to do everything quicker.
 	- `--min-rate <number>` and `--max-rate <number>`: Minimum and maximum rate (packets/second)
 	- `--host-timeout`: Maximum amount of time to wait for a target host
+- **Controlling the output**
+	- -v for verbose.
+		- vv or even vvvv or v4 can be used to increase verbosity.
+		- can be added while nmap is scanning, by s